John-Joe O'Toole

-John Joseph O'Toole (born 30 September 1988) is a professional footballer who last played as a defender for club AFC Wimbledon.
+John Joseph O'Toole (born 30 September 1988) is a professional footballer who Plays as a Defender for club AFC Rushden & Diamonds.
 He is a former Republic of Ireland under-21 international.

 Club career

 Watford

 Born in Harrow, Greater London, O'Toole spent the end of the 2006–07 season on loan at Wealdstone in the Southern Football League Premier Division where he made nine appearances and scored three goals.
 His Watford debut was against Southend United in the League Cup as a 71st-minute substitute on 28 August 2007.
 He made his League debut four days later as an 88th-minute substitute against Ipswich Town.
 In September 2007 he signed his first professional contract, a one-year deal.

 O'Toole scored his first goal for Watford at home against Bristol City on 1 December 2007.
 Coming on as substitute in the 82nd minute, he headed a goal three minutes later to make the score 1–1, although Watford went on to lose 1–2.
 In the next game he started in place of captain Gavin Mahon and scored again, another header, in a 2–3 win away to Colchester United.
 His third goal for the club came on 26 January 2008 in a 4–1 home defeat against Wolverhampton Wanderers in the FA Cup fourth round.
 His performance the next weekend, once again at home to Wolves, won him a place in the Football League team of the week.